 Kinect for Windows v2 brings you the latest in human computing technologies, enabling the development of applications that allow people to interact naturally with computers by simply gesturing and speaking.

-The Kinect for Windows v2 sensor is a physical device with depth sensing technology, a built-in color camera, an infrared (IR) emitter, and a microphone array, enabling it to sense the location and movements of people as well as their voices.
-And with up to 3x higher depth fidelity, the v2 sensor provides significant improvements in visualizing small objects—and all objects—more clearly.
+The Kinect sensor is a physical device with depth sensing technology, a built-in color camera, an infrared (IR) emitter, and a microphone array, enabling it to sense the location and movements of people as well as their voices.
+With up to three times higher depth fidelity, the latest sensor provides significant improvements in visualizing small objects—and all objects—more clearly.

 The Kinect for Window software development kit (SDK) 2.0 provides developers with drivers, tools, APIs, device interfaces, and code samples to facilitate the development of Kinect-enabled applications for commercial deployment.
 With more stable body tracking in the latest SDK, you can track as many as six people and 25 joints per person.